B.S. 1967, State University of New York-Cortland

 American Journal of Physiology Classic Paper Award (2007)

-Dr. Fitts is currently accepting new Ph.D. students into his lab
+Dr. Fitts is NOT currently accepting new Ph.D. students into his lab